KunyangDU/iMPS.jl/README.md

 ### Examples

-This code is applied to many models in 1D and 2D finite lattice (square lattice mostly), including:
+This code has been applied to many models in 1D and 2D finite lattice (square lattice mostly), including:

 * Spin: Ising, Heisenberg and XY model.
 * Fermion: Free fermion and Hubbard model.